 - A. PMGAA's Chief Financial Officer shall serve as Purchasing Director.
 The Purchasing Director shall direct all purchases of goods and services made by or on behalf of PMGAA.
-The Purchasing Director may delegate purchasing functions to authorized PMGAA employees. - B. Department Directors must ensure that their employees comply with this policy. - C. The Purchasing Director shall establish procedures necessary to effectively implement this policy. - D. Under the Purchasing Director's oversight, the Accounting Department shall maintain documentation sufficient to detail the history of procurements for audit purposes and for compliance with records-retention requirements.
-All procurement records must be maintained and disposed of in accordance with PMGAA's records-retention schedule. - E. PMGAA, alone, will be responsible, in accordance with good administrative practice and sound business judgment, for the settlement of all contractual and administrative issues arising out of procurements.
+The Purchasing Director may delegate purchasing functions to authorized PMGAA employees. - B. Department Directors must ensure that their employees comply with this policy. - C. The Purchasing Director shall establish procedures necessary to effectively implement this policy. - D. Under the Purchasing Director's oversight, the Accounting Department shall maintain documentation sufficient to detail the history of each procurement transaction for audit purposes, compliance with §§ 200.318 (i), and records-retention requirements.
+All procurement records must be maintained and disposed of in accordance with PMGAA's records-retention schedule. - E. PMGAA, alone, will be responsible, in accordance with good administrative practice and sound business judgment, for the settlement of all contractual and administrative issues arising out of its procurement transactions.
 These issues include, but are not limited to, source evaluation, protests, disputes, and claims.
 These standards do not relieve PMGAA of any contractual responsibilities under its contracts.

-For Federal procurements, the Federal awarding agency will not substitute its judgment for that of PMGAA unless the matter is primarily a Federal concern.
-Violations of law will be referred to the local, state, or Federal authority having proper jurisdiction.
+For Federal procurements, the awarding agency will not substitute its judgment for that of PMGAA unless the matter is primarily a Federal concern.
+PMGAA will report violations of law to the local, state, or Federal authority with proper jurisdiction.